- This event has passed.

 Cancer and Mental Wellbeing Education Series: A Psychosocial Collaborative Care Approach

-It is estimated that one-third of individuals undergoing cancer treatment have a co-occurring mental health challenge.
-Oncology teams are often not equipped to recognize and treat mental health and/or substance use disorders (MH/SUDs), and subsequently individuals are left without proper psychosocial treatment options in cancer care plans.
+Estimates say one-third of individuals undergoing cancer treatment also have a co-occurring mental health challenge.
+But often, oncology teams aren’t equipped to recognize and treat mental health and substance use (MH/SU) challenges.
+As a result, patients are left without proper psychosocial treatment options in their cancer care plans.
 Addressing MH/SU challenges during cancer care is associated with better treatment outcomes, therefore an interdisciplinary collaborative approach is the most promising practice that oncology teams can use to ensure comprehensive cancer care.

-Join the National Behavioral Health Network for Tobacco and Cancer Control, at the National Council for Mental Wellbeing, on July 6th from 3-4pm ET to dive into how a team-based approach to psychosocial cancer care can support individuals struggling with MH/SU challenges.
+Join the National Behavioral Health Network for Tobacco and Cancer Control at the National Council for Mental Wellbeing on Thursday, July 6, 3-4 p.m.
+ET for A Psychosocial Collaborative Care Approach to dive into how a team-based approach to psychosocial cancer care can support individuals who are also experiencing MH/SU challenges.

 By joining this webinar, participants will: